secureCodeBox/secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 #### Others

-There are some other open source tools claiming SBOM functionality, but I did not look into them in depth for various reasons.
+There are some other open source tools claiming _SBOM functionality_, but I did not look into them in depth for various reasons.

-The [SPDX SBOM Generator](https://github.com/opensbom-generator/spdx-sbom-generator) by [opensbom-generator](https://github.com/opensbom-generator) is developed in Go and supports many different language ecosystems.
+The [_SPDX SBOM Generator_](https://github.com/opensbom-generator/spdx-sbom-generator) by [opensbom-generator](https://github.com/opensbom-generator) is developed in Go and supports many different language ecosystems.
-It is not a good fit for the secureCodeBox though, because it can only generate SBOMs for build dependencies by reading package files.
+It is not a good fit for the _secureCodeBox_ though, because it can only generate SBOMs for build dependencies by reading package files.
 It could still be used by analyzing the files contained in the container, but that solution is rather complicated and finicky compared to the tools listed above.

-There is an experimental Docker CLI plugin to create SBOMs for containers, called [`docker sbom`](https://docs.docker.com/engine/sbom/).
+There is an experimental _Docker CLI plugin_ to create SBOMs for containers, called [`docker sbom`](https://docs.docker.com/engine/sbom/).
 All it does though, is use Syft internally, which we could also directly use instead.

-The CycloneDX project also maintains an SBOM generator which supports multiple ecosystems, called [cdxgen](https://github.com/CycloneDX/cdxgen).
+The CycloneDX project also maintains an SBOM generator which supports multiple ecosystems, called [_cdxgen_](https://github.com/CycloneDX/cdxgen).
 Internally it [uses Trivy](https://github.com/CycloneDX/cdxgen/blob/f91efd77ea296eb103e702d78eac59e05c8eaa6f/binary.js#L296) to [detect OS packages](https://github.com/CycloneDX/cdxgen/issues/38) in containers.

-Other than that there is a wide range of non-free tools, which we cannot integrate for licensing reasons.
+Other than that there is a wide range of _non-free tools_, which we cannot integrate for licensing reasons.

 ### Selecting a Tool

-From this list, Trivy and Syft are by far the most capable and easiest to use tools.
+From this list, _Trivy_ and _Syft_ are by far the most capable and easiest to use tools.
 It is no surprise, that both are already integrated into other projects for SBOM workflows.
 As mentioned above, Syft provides the functionality of the [experimental `docker sbom` command](https://docs.docker.com/engine/sbom/).
 Trivy is used by GitLab for their [Container Scanning](https://docs.gitlab.com/ee/user/application_security/container_scanning/) feature.

-Some of the tools listed here, including Trivy and Syft, come with catalogers for different language and package manager ecosystems.
+Some of the tools listed here, including Trivy and Syft, come with _catalogers_ for different language and package manager ecosystems.
 This enables them to find packages which were not installed through the default package manager of the system.
 One remaining problem are packages installed directly as binary, without any kind of package manager.
 Especially in containers this is pretty prevalent for the "main software" of a container.
 This is a known issue for both Trivy and Syft: [trivy#481](https://github.com/aquasecurity/trivy/issues/481), [trivy#1064](https://github.com/aquasecurity/trivy/issues/1064), [trivy#2839](https://github.com/aquasecurity/trivy/issues/2839), [syft#1197](https://github.com/anchore/syft/issues/1197), [syft#1607](https://github.com/anchore/syft/issues/1607), [syft#1963](https://github.com/anchore/syft/issues/1963).
 It seems that Syft's support for those kinds of binaries is slightly better, in the Juice Shop image, only Syft detects the actual node binary.
 <!-- TODO: #346 Add link to part 2 -->
-Before selecting one of these two as a tool for the MVP, it makes sense to look at the other side of an SBOM workflow, the consuming side in a second upcoming blog post.
+Before selecting one of these two as a tool for the MVP, it makes sense to look at the __other side__ of an _SBOM workflow_, the __consuming side__ in a second upcoming blog post.